Eat & Drink

 Toyosu Market 豊洲市場

-- The early-morning tuna auction from a designated viewing platform
+- The early-morning tuna auction from the visitors' deck

 - Feast on freshly caught seafood at the on-site restaurants

 - Views of Tokyo Tower and Tokyo Bay from the Green Roof Plaza

 How to Get There

 Access the market from Shijo-mae Station on the Yurikamome Line.
 Note that there is no parking available for cars or bicycles.